sal55/langs/bcc.md

 * Second opinion when compiling C code (bcc is considerably less lax than compilers like gcc)
 * Systems programming in a language that looks like C.
 * Can be used to see how C maps to native code, and much more clearly and simply than gcc (use -s/-S option)
+* For learning more about C. (An awful lot, mostly not favourable, has already been learnt.
+I didn't like C before starting it, and liked it a less afterwards, but admired existing C compilers considerably more for being able to deal with 50 years' accumulation of billions of lines of some terrible C code.)

+### Future development

+I'm currently working on a new, mildly optimised code generator for my own language.
+This could be used as a replacement 'back-end' for bcc, with proper API compliance.
+However since I don't really use bcc for writing programs, and no one else uses, it will be probably just be left.